Komodo/komodo-website/src/pages/blog/2014-10/introducing-kopy-io.html.md

 # Start Using kopy.io

+There are a few alternative ways you can paste data onto kopy.io:

+## Within Komodo

 You can start using kopy.io today by [downloading the addon from our Resources section][1].
 Komodo 9 will have support for kopy.io built in.

+Once the add-on is installed, Komodo gains an editor context menu where you can send a text selection directly to kopy.io.

+## Within Shell

-You can also use kopy.io from your command line with this handy little function
+You can use kopy.io from your command line with this handy little function:

 ```bash
 kopy() { a=$(cat); curl -X POST -s -d "raw:$a" http://kopy.io/documents | awk -F '"' '{print "http://kopy.io/"$4}'; }